arduino/docs-content/content/micropython/03.micropython/modulinos/01.installation/installation.md

 The goals of this tutorial are:

-- Learn how to install a MicroPython package on your board (the Modulino package).
+- Learn how to install a MicroPython package on an Arduino board (the Modulino package).

 ## Hardware & Software Needed

-You will need a MicroPython compatible board that works with the Modulinos:
+We will need a MicroPython compatible board that works with the Modulinos:
 - [Arduino Nano ESP32](https://store.arduino.cc/products/nano-esp32?queryID=undefined)
 - [Arduino Nano RP2040 Connect](https://store.arduino.cc/en-se/products/arduino-nano-rp2040-connect)

-You will also need the following software:
+We will also need the following software:
 - [MicroPython Labs](https://lab-micropython.arduino.cc/)
 - [MicroPython Installer](https://labs.arduino.cc/en/labs/micropython-installer)
 - [Modulino MicroPython package](https://github.com/arduino/arduino-modulino-mpy)

 ## Install MicroPython

-To follow this tutorial, you will need to install MicroPython on your Arduino board.
+To follow this tutorial, we will need to install MicroPython on our Arduino board.
 The easiest way is to install it using the [MicroPython Installer](https://labs.arduino.cc/en/labs/micropython-installer).

 - Open the installer.
-- Connect your board.
+- Connect the board to the computer.
 - If it does not appear press the refresh button.
 - Press "Install MicroPython".
 - Wait for the installation to finish.

 ![MicroPython Installer](./assets/microPythonInstaller.png)

-***More details on installing MicroPython on your board are available in the [MicroPython Installation guide]().***
+***More details on installing MicroPython on our board are available in the [MicroPython Installation guide]().***

 ## Install Modulino Package